The Song of Hiawatha: Reception and influence

-In August 1855, The New York Times carried an item on "Longfellow's New Poem", quoting an article from another periodical which said that it "is very original, and has the simplicity and charm of a Saga ... it is the very antipodes of Alfred Lord Tennyson's Maud, which is ... morbid, irreligious, and painful."
-In October of that year, The New York Times noted that "Longfellow's Song of Hiawatha is nearly printed, and will soon appear."
+In August 1855, The New York Times carried an item on "Longfellow's New Poem", quoting an article from another periodical which says it "is very original, and has the simplicity and charm of a Saga ... it is the very antipodes of Alfred Lord Tennyson's Maud, which is ... morbid, irreligious, and painful."

-By November its column, "Gossip: What has been most Talked About during the Week", observed that "The madness of the hour takes the metrical shape of trochees, everybody writes trochaics, talks trochaics, and think [sic] in trochees: ...
+In October 1855, The New York Times notes "Longfellow's Song of Hiawatha is nearly printed, and will soon appear."
+By November its column, "Gossip: What has been most Talked About during the Week", observes "The madness of the hour takes the metrical shape of trochees, everybody writes trochaics, talks trochaics, and think [sic] in trochees: ...